francis-clairicia/EasyNetwork/docs/source/tutorials/udp_endpoint.rst

 You will need a :term:`protocol object`, as for the :ref:`echo client/server over TCP <echo-client-server-tcp-protocol>`.

-For the tutorial, ``JSONSerializer`` will also be used.
+For the tutorial, :class:`.JSONSerializer` will also be used.

-For communication via UDP, a ``DatagramProtocol`` object must be created this time.
+For communication via UDP, a :class:`.DatagramProtocol` object must be created this time.

 .. literalinclude:: ../_include/examples/tutorials/udp_endpoint/json_protocol.py
    :linenos: